ray-project/ray/doc/source/rllib/rllib-offline.rst

 format.
 You should use the episode format when

 #.
 You need experiences grouped by their trajectory and ordered in time (for example, to train stateful modules).
 #.
-You want to use recorded experiences exclusively within RLlib.
+You want to use recorded experiences exclusively within RLlib (for example for offline RL or behavior cloning).

 Contrary, you should prefer the table (columns) format, if

 #.
 You need to read the data easily with other data tools or ML libraries.
-#.
-You don't need full (usually complete) trajectories in training.

 .. note:: RLlib's new API stack incorporates principles that support standalone applications.
 Consequently, the
-    :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class is available for use independently of RLlib.
-To enable faster access through external data tools (for example, for data transformations), it's recommended to use the table record format in these scenarios.
+    :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class is usable outside of an RLlib context.
+To enable faster access through external data tools (for example, for data transformations), it's recommended to use the table record format.

 Most importantly, RLlib's offline RL API builds on top of :ref:`Ray Data <data>` and therefore features in general all read and write methods supported by Ray Data (for example :py:class:`~ray.data.read_parquet`, :py:class:`~ray.data.read_json`, etc.) with